gradle/gradle/subprojects/docs/src/design-docs/dependency-model.md

 ## Gradle

 We should think about introducing a native Gradle component descriptor.
 This would describe a component build.
 Probably as an XML file, with a versioned schema per component type, or perhaps group of components, along with an extensible 'define your own' component type.

 This descriptor would be published as an artefact of the component build, regardless of whether the build is being published to ivy or maven or some other repository.

 ## Ivy

 A few options:

 1. Map a project to an ivy module, encode each (component, usage, variant) as an Ivy configuration.
 2. Map each (component, variant) to an ivy module, encode each usage as an Ivy configuration.
 3. Map each component to an ivy module, encode each (usage, variant) as an Ivy configuration.
 4. Map each component to an ivy module, encode each usage as an Ivy configuration.
 Fail if > 1 variant.
 5. Map each component to an ivy module, encode each usage as an Ivy configuration.
 Attach variant to each artefact.
 Fail if any usage does not have the same set of dependencies for every variant.
+6. Map each component to an ivy module.
+Map each variant to an ivy module as well.

-The mapping for each component type will be versioned, with the mapping version included in the ivy.xml as an extra attribute.
+The mapping for each component type will be versioned, with the mapping version included in the `ivy.xml` as an extra attribute.

 ## Maven

 Similar to above, except encoding using hardcoded scopes + artefact classifiers.
+Can only really map JVM components.

-The mapping for each component type will be versioned, with the mapping version included in the pom.xml somehow (perhaps in the {{<properties>}} section).
+The mapping for each component type will be versioned, with the mapping version included in the pom.xml somehow (perhaps in the `<properties>` section).

 # DSL